 Pale Grass Blue

 In response to philosopher Timothy Morton’s theoretical assertion of the hyperobject, Pale Grass Blue slips into the void.
-The exhibition will include a suite of new installations, found objects, video, directives, and other textual elements.
-Utilizing both natural and artificial materials such as drywall, floodlights, spray paint, clay, sand, and plaster—Ilin immerses visitors in a surreal, shimmering landscape that reflects a sort of porosity.
+The exhibition includes a suite of new installations, found objects, video, directives, and other textual elements.
+Using both natural and artificial materials, such as drywall, floodlights, spray paint, clay, sand, and joint compound, Ilin immerses visitors in a surreal, shimmering landscape that reflects a sort of porosity.
 There, fractures that distort our everyday modes of thought and social relation are compounded.
 In signifying moments of slippage, mutation, and critical mass, Ilin’s work sounds an alarm that calls attention to the permeability of our bodies and collective consciousness.
 To offer broader context for his latest work, Ilin shares the following,

 Artist